Data Analytics in Higher Education: Driving Student Success

 Step 4: Take Action

-How will insights drive decisions?- Dashboards for leaders
+How will insights drive decisions?

 - Alerts for staff